-Around 60,000 babies in the UK are born too soon every year.
-It is the leading cause of infant death.
-Other babies suffer lifelong consequences for their health.
+Around 60,000 babies in the UK are born too soon every year and could suffer lifelong consequence for their healthy and development as a result of this early start.

 60,000 babies is enough to fill 280 primary schools.
 This is simply too high.

-Tommy’s is committed to funding pioneering research to find answers, reduce the number of early births in the UK and provide the best care for women who experience it.
+Tommy’s is committed to funding pioneering research into this issue to reduce the number of early births in the UK and provide the best care for women who experience it.

-- The clinic helps 1,300 new women every year and has already reduced premature births locally and regionally by more than 10% and is the most active in the country, carrying out more cervical stitch operations to prevent preterm birth than anywhere else in the country.
+The clinic helps 1,300 new women every year and has already reduced premature births locally and regionally by more than 10%.

 “In the last 10 years there have been radical differences, even a year ago there are things we weren’t doing which are now national recommendations.
 With Tommy’s help we have been able to set up similar clinics elsewhere with whom to share best practise and learn from each other.”